IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/offline.md

   * Submissions have to be submitted as a gzipped TAR archive (see format below) and sent as an email attachment to  <iwslt_offline_task_submission@fbk.eu>.
   * The TAR archive should include in the file name the type of system (cascade/end-to-end) used to generate the submission
   * Each run has to be stored in a plain text file with one sentence per line
-  * Scoring will be case-sensitive and including the punctuation.
+  * Scoring will be case-sensitive and include the punctuation.
 Submissions have to be in UTF-8.
-Tags such as applause, laughing etc are not considered during the evaluation.
+Tags such as applause, laughing, etc are not considered during the evaluation.

 TAR archive file structure:
 ```